Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

             └── web.xml
 ```

-404 responses for missing rooms or sensors are thrown as `NotFoundException` from the resource and service methods, which `GlobalExceptionHandler` intercepts and renders with the preserved 404 status.
-The three mapper-backed codes (409, 422, 403) plus the 500 catch-all are the exact set the specification Part 5 enumerates.
+Missing rooms or sensors throw `NotFoundException`, which `GlobalExceptionHandler` catches and returns as a 404.
+The three custom mappers (409, 422, 403) plus the 500 catch-all cover what the spec asks for in Part 5.

 ## 7. Conceptual Report

-The questions below are transcribed verbatim from the coursework specification.
-Each answer cites the file in which the relevant implementation lives.
-File paths are relative to the project root (`w2120276/`).
+Questions are copied from the coursework spec.
+File paths below are relative to `w2120276/`.

-### Question 1 — JAX-RS resource lifecycle and in-memory thread safety
+---

+### Part 1: Service Architecture & Setup

+#### 1.1 — Project & Application Configuration

 **Question.** In your report, explain the default lifecycle of a JAX-RS Resource class.
 Is a new instance instantiated for every incoming request, or does the runtime treat it as a singleton?
 Elaborate on how this architectural decision impacts the way you manage and synchronize your in-memory data structures (maps/lists) to prevent data loss or race conditions.

-By default, Jersey creates a new instance of each resource class for every request that comes in.
-The JAX-RS spec refers to this as the "per-request" lifecycle.
-None of the resource classes in this project use `@Singleton`, and there is no custom binding in `JakartaRestConfiguration.java`, so they all follow this default.
-This means any instance fields on a resource class are only visible to the one thread handling that request — `SensorRoom`, `SensorResource`, and `SensorReadingResource` each store a service-layer reference as an instance field, and it never leaks to another thread.
+Jersey creates a new resource class instance for every request — this is the "per-request" lifecycle, and it is the default in JAX-RS.
+I have not annotated any resource class with `@Singleton` or set up any custom binding in `JakartaRestConfiguration.java`, so all of them (`SensorRoom`, `SensorResource`, `SensorReadingResource`) follow this default.
+Because each instance only exists for one request, its instance fields (like the service-layer references) are only seen by the thread handling that request.

-The shared data that actually lives across requests is in the repository layer. `repository/RoomRepository.java` and `repository/SensorRepository.java` both declare a `private static final List<T>` wrapped in `Collections.synchronizedList(new ArrayList<>())`, and every method that touches the list does so inside a `synchronized (roomStore)` or `synchronized (sensorStore)` block.
-This prevents two things: a `ConcurrentModificationException` if one thread is iterating the list while another removes from it, and lost updates when two threads write at the same time.
-The readings store in `repository/ReadingRepository.java` works the same way — it has a `static final HashMap<String, List<SensorReading>>` keyed by `sensorId`, and every access goes through `synchronized (readingHistory)`.
-The lock also covers the lazy-create path (when the first reading arrives for a new sensor), so two threads posting simultaneously end up with the same list rather than overwriting each other.
+The data that needs to survive across requests lives in the repositories. `repository/RoomRepository.java` and `repository/SensorRepository.java` each have a `private static final List<T>` wrapped in `Collections.synchronizedList(new ArrayList<>())`.
+Every method that reads or writes the list does so inside a `synchronized (roomStore)` / `synchronized (sensorStore)` block.
+This stops `ConcurrentModificationException` (one thread iterating while another removes) and lost updates (two threads writing at the same time). `repository/ReadingRepository.java` uses the same approach — a `static final HashMap<String, List<SensorReading>>` keyed by `sensorId`, with all access inside `synchronized (readingHistory)`.
+The lock also covers the lazy-create when the first reading arrives for a sensor, so two threads posting at the same time do not each create their own list.

-The tricky part is the rule "a room can only be deleted if no sensors reference it".
-This is a check-then-act across two stores, and locking each store individually is not enough.
-Without a shared lock, two race conditions can break the invariant.
-First, `RoomService.decommissionRoom` could check for sensors, find none, and start deleting the room — meanwhile `SensorService.registerSensor` is in the middle of adding a sensor to that same room.
-The sensor ends up pointing at a deleted room.
-Second, the reverse: `registerSensor` confirms the room exists, but before it finishes inserting, `decommissionRoom` runs, sees no sensors, and deletes the room.
-Either way, you get an orphaned sensor.
+The harder problem is the rule "a room can only be deleted if no sensors point to it".
+This check spans two stores, and locking them separately is not enough.
+Without a shared lock, you get race conditions.
+For example, `RoomService.decommissionRoom` checks for sensors, finds none, and starts removing the room — but at the same time `SensorService.registerSensor` is adding a sensor to that room.
+Now the sensor points to a deleted room.
+The reverse can happen too: `registerSensor` confirms the room exists, but `decommissionRoom` deletes it before the insert finishes.
+Either way you end up with an orphaned sensor.

-To fix this, `repository/RoomRepository.java` declares a `public static final Object INTEGRITY_LOCK`.
-Both `service/RoomService.decommissionRoom` and `service/SensorService.registerSensor` grab this lock before doing anything.
-The decommission logic looks like this, and `registerSensor` uses the same `synchronized (RoomRepository.INTEGRITY_LOCK)` wrapper around its room lookup, sensor insert, and `sensorIds` update.
+The fix is a shared lock. `repository/RoomRepository.java` has a `public static final Object INTEGRITY_LOCK`, and both `service/RoomService.decommissionRoom` and `service/SensorService.registerSensor` acquire it before doing anything.
+Here is the decommission method — `registerSensor` wraps its room lookup, sensor insert, and `sensorIds` update in the same `synchronized (RoomRepository.INTEGRITY_LOCK)` block.

 ```java
 public void decommissionRoom(String id) {